 While the red cabbage indicators pick up a nice range on the pH spectrum, some indicators are more specialized and can have some really cool effects.
 We found out about this beautiful carnation experiment, and just had to try it for ourselves!
 This experiment requires the use of a specialized indicator, phenolphthalein, that we had to order online.
 You can purchase it on sites like Home Training Tools, or Carolina Biological Supply Company, or you can purchase larger bottles on Amazon.
 If you’d rather buy everything in a stand alone kit, Steve Spangler offers a great one on his site, containing everything you’ll need, including the carnations!
 This indicator reacts specifically to bases within the 8-10 range on the pH scale.

 Special thanks to Payne and Morrison Florists in Glendale for donating the carnations we needed for our experiment, and our televised segment!

 Note: Phenolphthalein solution should be handled very carefully!
 Please wear proper protective clothing when using this substance and take care not to get this on your hands.
 Store in its tightly sealed container, in a cool, dry location.
 Use outside.
 Adult supervision is required.

 1. Put on your gloves and safety goggles!

-For more on acids and bases, and different experiments, check out the following experiments and activities!
+For more on acids and bases and different experiments you can do with them, check out the following experiments and activities!

 There are so many fun and creative ways to experiment with acids and bases, especially with common household ingredients!
 So if you’ve got a budding chemist in your house, get ready to don your lab coats and safety gear, and get to ready to explore properties of matter and chemical science!